9jaswag/PostIt/README.md

 * Add users to a group
 * Post messages to a group with message priority
-* Retrieve all the messages posted to groups they belong to
+* Retrieve all the messages posted to groups they belong to The **template** directory contains the UI template for the front-end in HTML/CSS The **server** directory houses the back-end implementation in NodeJS-Express-Postgres The **client** directory houses the front-end implementation in ReactJS (Redux)

 # Get Started
 1. Clone the repository and run ```npm install``` to install dependencies.